yegor256/blog/_drafts/_channels.md

 channels and project artifacts.
 The further away people stay from documents, the bigger the risk of losing information.
 And lost information is the first source of trouble in any project.

+Here is the list, it starts with the most damaging communication means and goes down to the most **mature** and professional ones, which cause the least amount of trouble:

   * **Coffee Breaks**.
     This is the most dangerous thing &mdash; you can never